blizzhackers/documentation/kolbot/CharacterConfig.md

 Config.CainID.MinUnids = 3; // Minimum number of unid items in order to use Cain.

-Config.FieldID = false; // Identify items in the field instead of going to town.
+Config.FieldID.Enabled = false; // Identify items while in the field Config.FieldID.PacketID = true; // use packets to speed up id process (recommended to use this) Config.FieldID.UsedSpace = 80; // how much space has been used before trying to field id, set to 0 to id after every item picked

 Config.DroppedItemsAnnounce.Enable = false;	// Announce Dropped Items to in-game newbs